Rafi Menco: Hapoel Eilat (2016–2017)

-On November 25, 2016, Menco was loaned to Hapoel Eilat for the 2016–17 season.
-On March 20, 2017, Menco recorded a double-double of 22 points and a career-high 13 rebounds, shooting 8-of-12 from the field, leading Eilat to a 94–85 win over Maccabi Rishon LeZion.
+On 25 November 2016, Menco was loaned to Hapoel Eilat for the 2016–17 season.
+On 20 March 2017, Menco recorded a double-double of 22 points and a career-high 13 rebounds, shooting 8-of-12 from the field, leading Eilat to a 94–85 win over Maccabi Rishon LeZion.
 He was subsequently named Israeli League Round 23 MVP.
-On March 29, Menco was named the Israeli Player of the Month for games played in March.
+On 29 March, Menco was named the Israeli Player of the Month for games played in March.

 In 28 games played for Eilat, he averaged 9.3 points, 6 rebounds, 1.8 assists and 1.1 steals per game.
 Menco helped Eilat reach the 2017 Israeli League Playoffs as the second seed, but they eventually were eliminated by Maccabi Rishon LeZion in the Quarterfinals.
-On June 6, 2017, Menco was named co-Israeli Basketball Premier League Most Improved Player, alongside Idan Zalmanson and earned a spot in the All-Israeli League Second Team.
+On 6 June 2017, Menco was named co-Israeli Basketball Premier League Most Improved Player, alongside Idan Zalmanson and earned a spot in the All-Israeli League Second Team.

 Hapoel Tel Aviv (2017–2018)

-On July 26, 2017, Menco joined Hapoel Tel Aviv, signing a one-year deal with an option for another one.
-On January 2, 2018, Menco recorded a season-high 17 points, shooting 7-of-14 from the field, along with six rebounds and two assists in a 77–73 win over Maccabi Tel Aviv.
+On 26 July 2017, Menco joined Hapoel Tel Aviv, signing a one-year deal with an option for another one.
+On 2 January 2018, Menco recorded a season-high 17 points, shooting 7-of-14 from the field, along with six rebounds and two assists in a 77–73 win over Maccabi Tel Aviv.
 Menco helped Hapoel reach the 2018 Israeli League Final Four for the first time in 13 years.

-On July 5, 2018, Menco signed a one-year contract extension with Hapoel.
-However, on December 5, 2018, Menco parted ways with Hapoel.
+On 5 July 2018, Menco signed a one-year contract extension with Hapoel.
+However, on 5 December 2018, Menco parted ways with Hapoel.

 Return to Eilat (2018–2020)

-On December 24, 2018, Menco returned to Hapoel Eilat for a second stint, signing for the rest of the season.
+On 24 December 2018, Menco returned to Hapoel Eilat for a second stint, signing for the rest of the season.
 In 28 games played for Eilat during the 2018–-19 season, he averaged 8.8 points, 3.1 rebounds and 1.6 assists per game, while shooting 43.2 percent from three-point range.
 Menco helped Eilat reach the 2019 Israeli League Final Four, where they eventually lost to Maccabi Tel Aviv.

-On November 3, 2019, Menco recorded a then career-high 24 points, shooting 10-of-12 from the field in a 90–81 win over Hapoel Holon.
+On 3 November 2019, Menco recorded a then career-high 24 points, shooting 10-of-12 from the field in a 90–81 win over Hapoel Holon.
 Three days later, he was named Israeli League Round 5 MVP.
-On February 16, 2020, Menco recorded a career-high 25 points, while shooting 9-of-12 from the field, along with seven rebounds and three assists, leading Eilat to an 89-84 win over Ironi Nahariya.
+On 16 February 2020, Menco recorded a career-high 25 points, while shooting 9-of-12 from the field, along with seven rebounds and three assists, leading Eilat to an 89-84 win over Ironi Nahariya.
 He was subsequently named Israeli League Round 19 MVP.
 He averaged 13.4 points and 5.2 rebounds per game.

 Élan Chalon (2020–2021)

-On July 17, 2020, Menco signed with Élan Chalon of the LNB Pro A. On September 13, 2020, Élan Chalon won the pre-season LUXTROPHY tournament, and Menco rewarded to be the MVP of the tournament with 17 points and evaluation of 21.
+On 17 July 2020, Menco signed with Élan Chalon of the LNB Pro A. On 13 September 2020, Élan Chalon won the pre-season LUXTROPHY tournament, and Menco rewarded to be the MVP of the tournament with 17 points and evaluation of 21.

-Hapoel Holon (2021–present)
+Hapoel Holon (2021–2022)

-On July 29, 2021, Menco signed with Hapoel Holon of the Israeli Basketball Premier League.
+On 29 July 2021, Menco signed with Hapoel Holon of the Israeli Basketball Premier League.